Venomalia/EFSAdvent/README.md

 - Import rooms and actors from other levels.
 - Preview which tiles will be changed by PNPC and PNP2 actors.
 - Detailed documentation for a significant number of actors.
+- Shadow Battle Map vaules will be loaded and can be edited.
+- Highlights used layers.

 ## Goals
 Fully document all actor variables and their behavior.